-If you are looking for more such refreshing salad recipes, then try out some of my other favorites – Watermelon Feta Salad, Cucumber Avocado Salad, Mango Kale Salad, Som Tam Salad, Broccoli Apple Salad, and Thai Watermelon Salad.
+If you are looking for more refreshing salad recipes, then try out some of my other favorites – Watermelon Feta Salad, Cucumber Avocado Salad, Mango Kale Salad, Som Tam Salad, Broccoli Apple Salad, and Thai Watermelon Salad.

 About This Recipe

 Be it a light summer lunch or a side dish for your weekend barbecue, this salad with strawberry and walnuts is just perfect for any occasion.

-For the Dressing – To make a refreshing dressing, you will need fresh strawberries, extra virgin olive oil, honey, balsamic vinegar, salt, and pepper.
+For The Dressing – To make a refreshing dressing, you will need fresh strawberries, extra virgin olive oil, honey, balsamic vinegar, salt, and pepper.

 Honey adds a little sweetness, so you can adjust the quantity depending on how sweet you want the dressing to be.
-For a vegan option, you can use maple syrup instead of honey.
+For a vegan option, you can replace it with maple syrup or agave nectar.

-There are so many balsamic vinegars available in the market under various brands’ names.
+Balsamic vinegar is available in the market under various brands’ names.
 Choose the one that you prefer.

 Baby Spinach is rich in Iron and is great when included in salads.
 Eating it raw, helps us gain all the nutrients in their purest form.

-Add the chopped strawberries, 2 tbsp extra virgin olive oil, 2 tbsp honey (use maple syrup for vegan), 1 tbsp balsamic vinegar, ¼ tsp salt, and ¼ tsp crushed black pepper into the small jar of a blender.
+Add the chopped strawberries, 2 tablespoon extra virgin olive oil, 2 tablespoon honey, 1 tablespoon balsamic vinegar, ¼ teaspoon salt, and ¼ teaspoon crushed black pepper into the small jar of a blender.

 Blend until smooth.
 Your dressing is ready.

 Preheat the oven to 350 degrees F (180 degrees C).
-Line ½ cup walnuts on a baking tray in a single layer.
+Arrange ½ cup walnuts on a baking tray in a single layer.

 Remove the tray from the oven and let them cool for 5 minutes.
 Chop the walnuts into small pieces.
+Set aside.